 You say you're ready, if I'm an animal.
 Let's get a room real soon.
 We'll call the supernatural.

 Demon In Profile is a deliciously dark track from the Afghan Whigs with layered keys, guitar and brass that build into an epic sound.
 A mournful masterpiece that compliment's Wylam's Club Of Slaughters perfectly.
 A rich, incredibly complex monster of an imperial stout with waves of flavour that envelop the senses.
-On opening the bottle you are greeted with smokey, boozy aromas or port and peat that also come through strongly int he flavour, taking your taste buds on a dark journey.
+On opening the bottle you are greeted with smokey, boozy aromas of port and peat that also come through strongly int he flavour, taking your taste buds on a dark journey.
 Fruity red berries, spices and strong boozy port dominate the palate before giving way to a lingering smokey, peat finish.

 Demon to some.
 Angel to others.
 Club Of Slaughters won't be to everyone's taste but if you do dance with the devil tonight don't you dare look him in the eye.

-Follow to the Music To My Beers playlist on Spotify
+Follow the Music To My Beers playlist on Spotify and You Tube

-Combining two of his life's passions, beer and music, Music To My Beers are the ramblings of Left Field Beer founder Mike as he seeks to answer life's big question: What does my beer sound like?
+Combining two of his passions in life, beer and music.
+Left Field Beer founder, Mike, seeks to answer life's big question: What does my beer sound like?

 Formally limited to cider and Southern Comfort, but now enjoying the Craft Beer path to enlightenment..